Force over Distance: Chapter 52

 Rush shot him a look of naked skepticism.

-“Look, you spend a week in a coma and you’re gonna miss some things,” Young said philosophically.
+“Look, you spend a week in a coma and you’re gonna miss some things,” Young said.
 “That goes for you and the AI.”

 “You do seem profoundly less confrontational,” Rush said slowly.
-“You know, you could probably take this opportunity to discretely enquire about certain subjects?
+“Y’could take this opportunity to discretely enquire about certain subjects?
 I’d even go so far as to—”

 “Nah.”
 Young shook his head.